 Unlike a lot of people I know, I absolutely love coming home to my parents for Christmas.
-I am grateful for someone taking care of me for once, grateful for the luxury of freshly baked things daily, and a Christmas-move-addicted family.
+I am grateful for someone taking care of me for once, grateful for the luxury of freshly baked things daily, and a Christmas-movie-addicted family.
 I am grateful for the long walks with the puppy, and the yearly puzzle we work on together.

 So why, then, do I also find it to be the most stressful time of the year?

 It is about all the other relationships.
 You know, all the old friends also coming home, or friends who you haven’t met since the last holiday.
 For some reason, we feel obliged to sqeeze everybody in, to the point where we might have four coffees out a day.
 S T R E S S. After having had a life coach to challenge my limiting beliefs about my responsibilities and expectations in relationships (that’s a tough one), I got a few healthy realizations: